microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

 ```

 ### -Members
-Members of this group, who can be users, devices, other groups, or service principals.
+Direct members of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable.
 Supports $expand including nested $select.